CVS #1 Computer-Related Complaint in U.S.

 Relieving the Symptoms

 To reduce or even prevent the symptoms of CVS, you should force yourself to take regular breaks when working for long periods in front of a screen.
 For every 10 minutes you spend on the computer, take 10 seconds to look away at something at least 10 feet in the distance.
-This will give your eyes an opportunity to rest and relax, as well as re-lubricate before you get back to work.
+This will give your eyes an opportunity to rest and relax.
+It will also help your eyes to re-lubricate before you get back to work.

 You should also keep a bottle of artificial tears on hand.
 This way you can lubricate your eyes periodically throughout the day.
 Taking frequent breaks is also important.
 Not only for giving your eyes a chance to relax, but so you can stretch out the rest of your body as well.
 Even just getting up from your desk and walking across the room to grab a cup of coffee would be helpful.